stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 dim westward window.
 Its disjointed text included such phrases as the following:

-   "Prof. Enoch Bowen home from Egypt May 1844--buys old Free-Will Church in July--his archaeological work &amp; studies in occult well known. "
+   "Prof. Enoch Bowen home from Egypt May 1844--buys old Free-Will Church in July--his archaeological work & studies in occult well known. "

    "Dr. Drowne of 4th Baptist warns against Starry Wisdom in sermon Dec.
 29, 1844. "